kjacked/TimesheetApp/README.md

-Timesheet manager, allows users to submit time worked, calculates a weekly total of hours worked.
+Time sheet app -  allows users to submit time worked, calculates a weekly total of hours worked.
 The application is a RESTfulAPI that uses Spring, Grunt, and Javascript.